 - Takes approximately 2 hours to fully charge the electric cars

-The level 2 electric car charger include manufacturers like Juicebox, clipper creek, siemens.
+The level 2 electric car charger includes manufacturers like Juicebox, clipper creek, siemens.

 DC fast chargers/Level 3 chargers/CHAdeMO electric vehicle charger: